10 Jaw-Dropping Things to Do in La Paz, Bolivia (That Cost Almost Nothing)

 Cost: $70-100 USD

-Okay, this one's not cheap by La Paz standards.
+Fair warning: this one isn't cheap by La Paz standards.
 But biking the North Yungas Road — once called the world's most dangerous road — is a 64-kilometer downhill ride that drops 3,600 meters from 4,650m altitude through clouds, waterfalls, and subtropical jungle to the village of Coroico.

-The old road is narrow, unpaved, has no guardrails in many sections, and clings to the side of a cliff with drops of 600+ meters.
-Trucks and buses used this as the main highway until a new road was built in 2006.
-Now it's mostly for tourists on mountain bikes, which doesn't make it safe — just less deadly.
+The old road is narrow, unpaved, guardrail-free in many sections, and clings to the side of a cliff with drops of 600+ meters.
+Trucks and buses used it as the main highway until a new road opened in 2006.
+Now it belongs mostly to tourists on mountain bikes, which doesn't make it safe — just less deadly.

 4. Watch Cholitas Wrestling